C3 UnitedLife Complaints Policy

 Where Complaints Come From

 Complaints may come from any individual, volunteer or organisation who has a legitimate interest in C3 UnitedLife, including the general public if something is perceived to be improper.
-A complaint can be received verbally, by phone, by email or in writing.
+A complaint can be received by email or in writing.
 This policy does not cover complaints from staff, who should refer to the staff handbook and be dealt with under the grievance procedure.

 All complaint information will be handled sensitively, telling only those who need to know and following any relevant data protection requirements.